waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Agent & Tool Development
 - **Systematic Problem-Solving:** Trust game data over intuition.
 Add debug logging to tools as a first step, not a last resort.
 - **Immediate Action:** Log all data and fix all tools in the turn of discovery.
 This includes disproven hypotheses to avoid repeating mistakes.
-- **Tool Development Status:** `gem_pathfinder_v2`: The pathfinder's core logic is failing for unknown reasons, possibly due to a flawed assumption about game mechanics (e.g., trainer impassability).
-Currently testing this hypothesis.
+- **Tool Development Status:** `gem_pathfinder_v2`: The hypothesis that defeated trainers are passable was tested by ignoring all objects.
+The pathfinder still failed, disproving the hypothesis.
+The tool has a more fundamental bug in its traversal logic.
+Restoring object detection and re-adding debug logs to diagnose.